YunoHost/package_check/README.md

 - Level 8 : The application respects all recommended YEP. -- Must be validated manually
 - Level 9 : The application respects all optionnal YEP. -- Must be validated manually
 - Level 10 : The application has judged as perfect. -- Must be validated manually

+### `;;; Options`
+Supplementary options available in the check_process.
+These options are facultative.

+- `Email` : Allow to specify an alternative email than this is in the manifest for notification by package check, when it's in a context of continuous integration.
+- `Notification` : Grade of notification for this application.
+There are 3 available levels.
+  - `down` : Send an email only if the level of this application has decreased.
+  - `change` : Send an email if the level of this application has changed.
+  - `all` : Send an email for each test on this application, whiech ever the result.

 ---
 The `package_check.sh` script accept 6 arguments in addition of package to be checked.